developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Title:** Job Financial Summary Display

-**Description:** The system must calculate and display a financial summary for each job, showing revenue, expenses, contractor payments, and net profit based on recorded transactions.
+**Description:** The system must calculate and display a **concise** financial summary for each job, showing key profitability metrics based on recorded transactions.
+The primary goal of the summary is to provide the business owner with a quick, clear understanding of whether the job made money and identify significant profit deviations, enabling rapid assessment in the field.

 **Actors:** Business Owner